Welcome to the future of organizations

 Source: IT Industry Outlook 2020

-During the program, you will take the journey of technology through its history, its different tools and methods, its fundamental limits, and the theory and empirical evidence for technology evolution over time.
+During the course, you will take the journey of technology through its history, its different tools and methods, its fundamental limits, and the theory and empirical evidence for technology evolution over time.
 All this is supported by a rich set of examples and practical exercises from aerospace and other domains such as transportation, energy, communications, agriculture, and medicine.

 The skills you will develop